catamphetamine/imageboard/docs/engines/lynxchan.md

 * `password`
 * `remember: boolean`: if `true`, the session expiration time will be longer.

+Presumably, the result is setting some cookie.
+Didn't check.

 ### Log Out

 `POST` to `/logout.js?json=1`